-the operational side of NOAA (or to another client of the product).

-- 5. PMEL needs a strategy for onboarding new research themes, particularly since the continued investments in existing research lines provides limited new opportunities. - 6.
+Recommendation Action Champion Target Start & Completion Dates Status Notes (last update 2022) In these efforts, as a federal organization, PMEL is constrained by merit system principles, and cannot target hires to specific people.
+PMEL must develop a strate- gy for identifying when a project area has reached its research plateau and should transition from research to operation, effectively shifting the budget burden for that topical area to the operational side of NOAA (or to another client of the product).
+PMEL needs a strategy for onboarding new research themes, particularly since the continued investments in existing research lines provides limited new opportunities.
 PMEL is a leader with clear differentiation from the activities of other laboratories with which it collaborates.
-PMEL needs an onboarding strategy for science topics that clearly defines that vision at the outset and uses identification of its unique role as one of the criteria for investment decisions. - 10.
-Use the opportunity with a new director to make some changes to the research thrusts and move towards evolution rather than succession. - 14.
-It would be valuable for the Science and Engineering groups to identify a prioritized list of information needs that balances need versus development cost and time, as well as technology transition.
-Such a roadmap could assist in the creation of new technologies, the sunseting of existing technologies (e.g., what's good enough), and the transition of technologies to operations versus research (and allow for budget definition between those two efforts).

-- b) Develop a process for reviewing PMEL science, technology and emerging topics on an annual basis - c) Conduct first review of PMEL research themes - d) PMEL will increase use of Transition Plans to document and guide plans for transitioning R&D into operations, applications, commercialization, and other uses.

-c) PMEL Leadership

-d) PMEL Leadership in collaboration with PIs d) Ongoing
+PMEL needs an onboarding strategy for science topics that clearly defines that vision at the outset and uses identification of its unique role as one of the criteria for invest- ment decisions.
+Use the opportunity with a new director to make some changes to the research thrusts and move towards evolution rather than succession.
+It would be valuable for the Science and Engineering groups to identify a prioritized list of information needs that balances need versus develop- ment cost and time, as well as technology transition.
+Such a roadmap could assist in the a) Convene a science leadership retreat to iden- tify criteria for onboarding, continuing and phasing out research themes b) Develop a process for reviewing PMEL science, technology and emerging topics on an annual basis c) Conduct first review of PMEL research themes d) PMEL will increase use of Transition Plans to document and guide plans for transitioning R&D into operations, applications, commercialization, and other uses. a) PMEL Leadership b) PMEL Leadership c) PMEL Leadership d) PMEL Leadership in collaboration with PIs a-c) Completed d) Intended to be ongoing PMEL's 2021-2030 Strate- gic Plan, which will guide the leadership retreat and other processes, is anticipated to be finalized February 2021.
+The PMEL Strategic Plan was completed in 2021.
+PMEL developed a new governance structure in August of 2021 to in- clude Management Team (M-team), the Executive team (E-team), and the Di- rectors team (D-team).
+The E-team provides advice on science strategy and direc- tion to the Director's office and has started the process of evaluating the alignment of existing programs and projects with the strategic plan, and assessing how to transition initiatives to meet emerging science needs.
+We are actively evaluating scientific direction and suc- cession planning for several research groups to ensure that our resources are aligned with our scientific priorities and to better align hiring with those priorities.
+PMEL has finalized 5 tran- sition plans (3 Saildrone, 1 for Oculus, and 1 for State of the Climate Report) in 2022.
+Leadership has identified top priority transition plan development for the next year.